lweitkamp/Reproducibility_GAE/blogpost.md

     return returns
 ```

-Not *that* different when compared to the vanilla version, which makes it easy to implement.

 ## Setup

 To answer our research question "*What is the effect of (generalized) advantage estimation on the return in $n$-step bootstrapping?*", we will vary the learning rate over different $n$-step bootstrapping methods.